EmmaBrass/Processing/README.md

-# Diamonds-are-Forever
+# Processing
-Some of my Processing projects <br />
+Some of my projects created using Processing. <br />
+More info on Processing: https://processing.org <br />
-The results of these can be seen on my Instagram: https://www.instagram.com/emmabrass_/
+The results of these projects can be seen on my Instagram: https://www.instagram.com/emmabrass_/